Complete Guide to Command Line Arguments in C# (With Examples)

-line arguments are accessed through the `args` parameter of the `Main` method.
+Command line arguments are accessed through the args

 static void Main(string[] args)